Discover the different ways you will learn throughout the academic year.

 - pre-recorded lectures.

-In these circumstances, please expect to receive a mix of live interactive learning, either in the classroom or online, for each of your modules across the semester.
+In these circumstances, you can expect to receive a mix of live interactive learning, either in the classroom or online, for each of your modules across the semester.
 You may hear this referred to as “dual mode” or “simultaneous delivery”.

 If there are restrictions to the number of students that can attend a lecture in person because of social distancing requirements, we will use a booking system that enables some students to attend in person and for others to experience the lecture either via live-streaming or via a recording.